NoraPDev/Property-pricing/README.md

 ## **Credits**

+### Online resources
+* Code Institute's learning material on [Predictive Analytics](https://codeinstitute.net/se/)
+* [Kaggle](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data) provided the dataset used in this project
+* I have had some inspiration from [Van-essa](https://github.com/van-essa/heritage-housing-issues#readme) and [Vasi](https://github.com/Vasi012/PP5-Predictive-Analysis).

+### Acknowledgement

-* I would like to say thank you to my mentor, Marcel , for being patient and helpful throughout the whole project.
+* I would like to say thank you to my mentor, Marcel, for being patient and helpful throughout the whole project.
 * Also would like to say thank you to my tutor, Szabolcs Weyde, who explained to me the ins and outs of Data Analytics.
-* I have had some inspiration from [Van-essa](https://github.com/van-essa/heritage-housing-issues#readme) and [Vasi](https://github.com/Vasi012/PP5-Predictive-Analysis).